 Teachable also allows you to remove their branding from your online school.
 The only problem is that the checkout, signup and login pages on your school use a Teachable subdomain even when you’re using a custom domain.

 On the other hand, all the pages on Kajabi including the checkout and the login pages use your custom domain.
-It is a minor thing for me personally but you should still be aware of it.
+Personally, it is a minor thing for me but you should still be aware of it.

 Sales and marketing is an important component of any online course platform and there is a significant amount of commonality between the two in terms of the features that they offer.

-Despite everything that they have in common, it is their sales and marketing capabilities that make them two very different platforms.
+Despite everything that they have in common, it is their sales and marketing capabilities that make Teachable vs Kajabi two very different platforms.

 While Teachable is focused on offering the essential features for processing payments and selling your courses, Kajabi aims to provide you all the tools you need to market and sell your courses, within a single platform.